GModal/ChaffVerb/README.md

 The Releases section has a zip file with pre-built Linux plugin binaries.
 There's currently no installer, so just move the associated plugins to your home **.lv2**, **.vst**, and **.clap** directories.
 And the .vst3 directory as well, although I've not tested the VST3 version.

+The build version (Makefile) includes a simple installation script, for local (user home) use.

 ### Building ChaffVerb

 Install the **heavy** compiler: (See the section on the 'namefix' version below FIRST, if that's desired.)